sfwydyc/my-rocketqa/README.md

 # RocketQA

-In recent years, the dense retrivers based on pre-trained language models have achieved remarkable progress.
+In recent years, the dense retrievers based on pre-trained language models have achieved remarkable progress.
 To facilitate more developers to easily use cutting edge technologies, this repository provides an easy-to-use toolkit for running and fine-tuning the state-of-the-art dense retrievers, namely **RocketQA**.
-The toolkit provides multiple models for both English and Chinese (trained on [DuReader](https://github.com/baidu/DuReader)), and will continue to update the latest models.
-By integrating with [JINA](https://jina.ai/), this repository also provides an example to build an end-to-end question answering system based on **RocketQA**.

-## Features
-* ***State-of-the-art***
-This toolkit provides well-trained RocketQA models.
-RocketQA is a series of dense retrieval models for knowledge intensive tasks, including question answering, web search, dialogue, etc. It achieves SOTA performance on many dense retrieval dataset.
+* ***State-of-the-art***: This toolkit provides well-trained RocketQA models, which achieve SOTA performance on many dense retrieval dataset, and will continue to update the latest models.
-* ***First-Chinese-model***
-This toolkit also provides the first open source Chinese dense retrieval model, which is trained on millions of manual annotation query-passage data from DuReader dataset.
+* ***First-Chinese-model***: This toolkit provides the first open source Chinese dense retrieval model, which is trained on millions of manual annotation query-passage data from [DuReader dataset](https://github.com/baidu/DuReader).
-* ***Easy-to-use***
-Developers can install this toolkits and build a QA system with only two lines of code.
+* ***Easy-to-use***: By integrating with [JINA](https://jina.ai/), this toolkit provides an example to build an end-to-end question answering system with several lines of code.

 ## Installation

-This repository provides two installation methods:
+Two installation methods are supported: ***Python Installation Package*** and ***DOCKER Environment***

-### Install python package
+### Install with Python Package
 First, install [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/install/pip/linux-pip.html).
 ```bash
 # GPU version: